MStylesMS/ParadoxFX/Implementation_Status_Summary.md

 5. **Consolidate Testing Infrastructure** - Ensures quality and reduces maintenance overhead
 6. **Enhance Heartbeat** - Improves monitoring and debugging
 7. **Create Remaining Configs** - Enables multi-platform deployment
+8. **NEW**: **Evaluate Media Player Framework** - Remove incomplete process-manager and player framework files
+9. **NEW**: **Investigate Effects System** - Determine if effect-engine.js is actively used or can be removed

 ### **Immediate Next Steps Priority:**
-- **Phase 1**: Media player refactoring and IPC implementation (core functionality)
+- **Phase 1**: Media player refactoring and IPC implementation (core functionality) + framework cleanup
 - **Phase 2**: Physical device setup enhancement and testing consolidation (deployment quality)
 - **Phase 3**: Audio subsystem completion and heartbeat enhancement (feature completion)

-The codebase has a solid foundation with excellent testing, but needs significant refactoring to align with the updated MPV-only, IPC-based architecture described in the functional specification.
+The codebase has a solid foundation with excellent testing and **recently completed lib directory cleanup removing 5 unused legacy files**.
+The system still needs significant refactoring to align with the updated MPV-only, IPC-based architecture described in the functional specification.
 Adding robust physical device setup and consolidated testing will greatly improve deployment reliability and maintainability.